-4. FOOTWEAR IS WELCOME.
+4. FOOTWEAR IS WELCOME AT NUDIST RESORTS.

 Because Florida is populated by fire ants, Hawkins says she frequently runs into nudists who sport shoes or sandals on an otherwise naked body: “There are also little sticks and things like that on the beach.”
 Hats and jewelry are also common.

-5. THEY EAT IN THE NUDE.
+5. AT NUDIST RESORTS, PEOPLE EAT IN THE NUDE.

 While this sounds like it might be hazardous when ordering hot soups, Hawkins says most resorts welcome nude diners (provided you bring that aforementioned towel).
 Some patrons might find a dining area chilly and wear something light to avoid feeling cold.
 And while most servers are nudists themselves, they remain dressed while on duty.

 6. PEOPLE AT NUDIST RESORTS DON’T MONITOR TOENAILS.
 (CLIP THEM ANYWAY.)